WebRTC

 The options that the end user has during the active call, such as the ability to switch cameras, mute/unmute themselves or start a screen-sharing session. - Theme

-You can also define your own branding, i.e., how the webpage will look to the end user.
+You can also define your own branding, that is, how the webpage will look to the end user.

-- The expirationText is shown when the call link has expired, either because it is a one-time link that has already been used or because the allowed endTime has already passed.
+is shown when the call link has expired, either because it is a one-time link that has already been used or because the allowed_endTime_

-See the following illustration for guidance.
+The following illustration provides guidance on the configurations.
 Colors are defined as hexadecimal values

 Default Call link configuration

-You can set a default call link configuration, which means that this specific configuration is used when generating a call link URL, and no specific configuration is defined.
+You can set a default call link configuration, which means that this specific configuration is used when generating a call link URL when no specific configuration is defined.
 Note that you can set only one default configuration.
 Usually, the first configuration you created is considered the default.

 Generate a Call link